-Remember, the seating arrangement that you choose should make it easy for everyone in the room to clearly see and hear the instructor, and it should allow for easy open discussion between individuals and the instructor as well.
-Be sure to also ensure that everyone in the room is able to leave his or her seat at any given moment without disturbing the rest of the class.
-Make sure that furniture is spaced out enough so that the individual and his or her chair will not be touching any furniture or people around them; however, seat individuals close enough together so that they feel a sense of togetherness so that they may all feel comfortable asking questions of their neighbors.
+Remember, the seating arrangement you choose should make it easy for everyone in the room to clearly see and hear the instructor, and it should allow for easy open discussion between individuals and the instructor.
+Ensure that everyone in the room can leave their seat at any time without disturbing the rest of the class.
+Make sure that furniture is spaced out enough so that the individual and his or her chair will not be touching any furniture or people around them.
+However, seat individuals close enough together so that they feel a sense of togetherness so that they may all feel comfortable asking questions of their neighbors.

-NBF Commercial Interiors Support Division Manager Amy Buck-Conrad recommends incorporating a center aisle rather than two side aisles.
+NBF Commercial Interiors Support Division Manager Amy Buck-Conrad recommends incorporating a center aisle rather than 2 side aisles.
 This allows for a large aisle and helps to save space in a small training room.
 Amy also recommends leaving at least 5 feet of space in the front of the room so that the presenter has plenty of room to work in.

 Of course, if your training room uses a mixture of lectures and group discussions, you can still get the best of both worlds.
-At National Business Furniture, we offer a huge selection of mobile and modular training room chairs and tables that make rearranging your space in either of these configurations a breeze!
-Nesting furniture is even easier to work with, since it allows you to move multiple tables and chairs together at one time.
+Mobile and modular training room chairs and tables make rearranging your space in either of these configurations a breeze!
+Nesting furniture is even easier to work with since it allows you to move multiple tables and chairs together at one time.